Securityboat/securityboat.github.io/docs/Other/Hardware Security/Raspberry Pi/honeypot-using-raspberry-pi-and-opencanary..md

 let it complete the flash. (could take 5-10 min depending on SD card read/write speed).

-8. After that insert the SD card in raspberry pi and boot (start) it.
+**Step 8:**  After that insert the SD card in raspberry pi and boot (start) it.
 If you have monitor and keyboard setup the boot and open the terminal.
 And if you are following the steps given then search for IP address of raspberry pi in network through any network scanner or open the router dashboard and get the IP address of raspberry pi from there and run the following command to connect to it with command line.

     `ssh username@ip_address`